Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - vicuna-7B-v1.3-GPTQ (using oobabooga/text-generation-webui) : 10
 - UltraLM-13B-GPTQ (using oobabooga/text-generation-webui) : 10
 - airoboros-13B-gpt4-1.4-GPTQ (using oobabooga/text-generation-webui) : 10
+- llama-13b-supercot-GGML (using oobabooga/text-generation-webui) : 10
+- baichuan-vicuna-7B-GGML (using oobabooga/text-generation-webui) : 5

 ### Question 7: Classify the following text into one of these categories: Sports, Technology, Health, or Politics: "Apple recently unveiled its latest iPhone, featuring a faster processor and improved battery life."
 Task Domain: Zero-shot Classification